RobotLocomotion/drake/drake/doc/docker.rst

 Ubuntu 16.04 environments.
 The intention is to make it easy develop for and use drake on a variety of host operating systems.

-Note: this docker image is provided as an experimental feature and are not presently covered by continuous integration.
+Note: This docker image is provided as an experimental feature and is not presently covered by continuous integration.

 .. _docker_getting_started: